anzhelikasuchkova/Movie-Recommendation-Project/README.md

   - **What are the Most Safe and Least Safe Neighborhoods in Denver**
   - **

+## Technologies to Use:

+- Google Maps and places API
+- Machine Learning
+- Pandas and Python for cleaning data
+- Use of Jupyter Notebook (or Google Collab)
+- Tableu for Dashboards

 ### Description of the communication protocols?